YouTube vs. Google: Video Rankings & SEO Steps Differ From Each Other

-After conducting your keyword research, optimize your title, description and tag on YouTube video, because rank brains are not able to understand your video content.
+After conducting your keyword research, optimize your title, description, and tags on YouTube video - because rank brains are not able to understand your video content.
 To maximize your video’s appearance, you have to give well-optimized data for your video.

 Creating Custom Thumbnails

 Thumbnails are the images that users see first before clicking the video.
 Make sure you design strong and attractive thumbnails to gain more engagement with users.

 Cards are clickable little boxes which appear on your videos.
 You should always think of new uses while adding your cards.
 Users tend to watch your other videos with the cards - so, if you truly set your card, you can get meaningful actions as a result.

 Playlists are helpful to organize and bring your videos together.
 This makes users engage with your other videos as well.

 Video Optimization Completed.
 What’s Next?

-After your video optimization, it doesn’t finish at all.
-To gain more subscribers, likes, comments and encouraging users to watch your other videos, you need to optimize and promote your channel.
+After your video optimization, you aren’t quite done yet.
+To gain more subscribers, likes, comments and encourage users to watch your other videos, you need to optimize and promote your channel.

 You can personalize your homepage, put channel keyword tags, fill the ‘about us’ section.
 Moreover, you could link all your social media accounts to the channel to be more visible.

-Based on the differences, your ranking is important in both platforms, but you need to understand the different rank factors they have, and it may vary on each of them.
-If you apply the steps to optimize your videos, they will get higher positions on both platforms.
+Based on the differences, your ranking is important on both platforms - but you need to understand the different ranking factors they have.
+If you apply the steps to optimize your videos, they might get higher positions on both platforms.

-About video marketing, I strongly recommend you to select specific topics to create video content in order to take place in the Google results and gain more engagement with the users.
+About video marketing, I strongly recommend you to select specific topics to create video content in order to appear in the Google results and gain more engagement with the users.

 In this post, I just touched the key points, the basic steps, and explained what you can do to optimize your videos on YouTube.
 To learn more about these steps in detail, check our YouTube SEO Guide.
 Keep in mind that when you focus on improving the user experience in your content, try to fulfill the user intent, and try to work ahead of the Google algorithm.